chunshen1987/iEBE-MUSIC/analysisKit/ALICE_run2_dNchdeta_rapdep/Notes.md

-# System size and energy dependence of the mean transverse momentum fluctuations at the LHC
+# Centrality dependence of the pseudorapidity density distribution for charged particles in Pb–Pb collisions at √sNN = 5.02TeV

 [paper](https://arxiv.org/pdf/1612.08966)